 Scottish winter is where things can get bleak and the population retreats inside their homes and the local pub to spend time with friends and family.
 Daylight can be as little as six hours long, with the sun setting around 3pm.
 Short days mean less warmth, and you’ll want to bundle up, especially for the nights.
 Beware that Scottish winters are not very snowy.
 Instead, at the worst, you should prepare for windy days complemented with very cold rain.
 December and January tend to bear the worst weather.

-Essential items to add to your packing list for Scotland in winter inlcude:
+What to add to your basic Scotland packing list for December, January, and February:

-- Add at least one extra pair of wool socks
+- An extra pair of wool socks (5 total)

 - 1-2 pairs of long underwear